peteroupc/html3dutil/doc/H3DU.MeshBuffer.md

 vertex normals, and texture coordinates.
 A mesh buffer can store vertices that make up triangles, line segments, or points.

-This constructor creates an empty mesh buffer.
+This constructor creates an empty mesh buffer and sets the array of vertex indices to null.

 ### Methods